Admissions (Policy AD-1, AD-2, and AD-11)

 • Medical Imaging Certificates

-• Copy of current American Registry of Radiologic Technologists (ARRT) card.
+• Proof of current American Registry of Radiologic Technologists (ARRT) certification and registry

 • Medical 3D Printing Specialist Certificate

-• Copy of current American Registry of Radiologic Technologists (ARRT) card
+• Proof of current American Registry of Radiologic Technologists (ARRT) certification and registry.

 • Post-Graduate Leadership Certificate